ibm-cloud-docs/activity-tracker/adoption.md

 `[9]`: Cold Vault is used for cold workloads where data is primarily archived (accessed every 90 days or less) - a larger retrieval charge applies for reading data.
 The service includes a threshold for object size and storage period consistent with the intended use of this service: storing cold, inactive data.

 `[10]`:  Flex is used for dynamic workloads where access patterns are more difficult to predict.
-Depending on usage, if the lower cost of cooler storage that is combined with retrieval charges exceeds a cap value, then the storage charge increases and no any retrieval charges apply.
-If the data isn't accessed frequently, Flex storage can be more cost effective than Standard storage.
-If cooler usage patterns become more active, Flex storage is more cost effective than Vault or Cold Vault storage.
-No threshold object size or storage period applies to Flex buckets.

 Objects that are subject to a bucket's `Immutable Object Storage` retention policy will have expiration actions deferred until the retention policy is no longer enforced.
 {: note}